How to make a sprite jump in scratch

 Finally, you can add additional code to check if the sprite is on the ground or a platform before allowing it to jump again.
 This can be done using conditionals and detecting collisions with the ground or platform sprites.

-See also How to make a crown for a king
+See also How to disconnect a washer

 Tip: Experiment with different values and combinations to fine-tune the jumping effect.
 You can also add animations or sound effects to enhance the visual aspect of the jump.